Volume 79, Number 5, September 2007

 The optical gap between dangling-bond states has been measured on a single-domain diamond C(111)- surface.
 The experimental result is 1.47 eV.
 Such a large surface gap (even larger if excitonic effects are considered) so far has not been obtained by state-of-the-art band calculations and its physical origin is still not elucidated.
 The experimental result suggests a strong electron-phonon interaction in this surface.
 The renormalization of the bare electronic transition energy by electron-phonon interaction provides a clue to solve the apparent disagreement between theory and experiment.

 PACS: 78.68.+m – Optical properties of surfaces / 73.20.At – Surface states, band structure, electron density of states / 68.35.Bs – Structure of clean surfaces (reconstruction)

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.